-- 2.1 To consider the draft annual report and financial statements and recommend the Board accept them at the meeting of 28 July 2011 as a true and fair view of the Company's financial affairs as at 31 March 2011 as a going concern. - 2.2 To note the explanation of the changes made to the accounts since the forecast out-turn was presented to the Resources, Remuneration and Regeneration Committee meeting of 21 April 2011. - 2.3 To recommend the Board authorises the Chair and Company Secretary to sign the accounts at the Board meeting on 28 July 2011. - 2.4 To recommend the Board authorises the Chair, Chief Executive and Director and Company Secretary to sign a letter of representation requested by PKF (UK) LLP at the Board meeting on 28 July 2011. - 2.5 To recommend the Board authorises the Chair to sign the Statement on Control Self Certification and Internal Reporting at the Board meeting on 28 July 2011. - 2.6 To approve the change in depreciation policy applied in the drafting of the financial statements.
+- 2.1 To accept the draft annual report and financial statements as a true and fair view of the Company's financial affairs as at 31 March 2011 as a going concern. - 2.2 To note the explanation of the changes made to the accounts since the forecast out-turn was presented to the Resources, Remuneration and Regeneration Committee meeting on 21 April 2011. - 2.3 To authorise the Chair and Company Secretary to sign the accounts at this Board meeting. - 2.4 To authorise the Chair, Chief Executive and Director and Company Secretary to sign a letter of representation requested by PKF (UK) LLP at this Board meeting. - 2.5 To approve the change in depreciation policy applied in the drafting of the financial statements. - 2.6 In accordance with governance regulations, to approve the carry forward of IT revenue and capital expenditure in respect of work that is ongoing or planned but was not completed at 31 March 2011.